MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 ms.reviewer: v-brycho
 ---

-# XXDynamics 365 Guides setup, step 2: Install the solution
+# Dynamics 365 Guides setup, step 2: Install the solution

 > [!NOTE]
 > Before you complete this step of the setup process, be sure to see step 1, [Buy a subscription or sign up for a free trial](setup-step-one.md).